Compare

 Some drawbacks to SpotOn include:

-• More than 60% of SpotOn’s customers are actually in the retail space, which means there is little focus on continuing to develop and refine the company’s restaurant-specific solutions.
+SpotOn creates products for a wide range of industries and business types (more than 60% of which are in the retail space), which means there is little focus on continuing to develop and refine the company’s restaurant-specific solutions.

 Payments